 - Complete Immortality: He can survive in the vacuum of space, and Sonic & All-Stars Racing Transformed shows he survived his seeming Heroic Sacrifice and has been riding the same missile to keep it from crashing into Sega HQ for 14 years, presumably without taking a break to eat, drink or sleep.
 In one issue of Archie Comics' Sonic the Hedgehog shows Segata living in Mobius, which is Earth 3000 years in the future.

-- Covert Pervert: Insisted on applying mouth-to-mouth resuscitation to an unconscious woman, despite being in a burning building and the woman's younger sister pulling his shirt to get him off her.
+- Covert Pervert: In his ad for Burning Rangers, he insisted on applying mouth-to-mouth resuscitation to an unconscious woman, despite being in a burning building and the woman's younger sister pulling his shirt to get him off her.

 - Deconstruction: Mostly Played for Laughs:

 - When he lifts a goal up to prevent the opponent team from winning, he gets a red card for it.

 - When he goes ice-skating barefoot, he has to warm his feet back up afterwards.